rocky/pycdio/README.rst

      TypeError: Can't convert 'bytes' object to str implicitly

-Copy in a recent ditutils `unixccompiler.py` like this:
+Copy in a recent distutils `unixccompiler.py` like this:

 ::